 The PD: The licensee failed to document a radiation survey as required by regulations and/or licensee procedures.

-Minor if: The required survey was actually performed, AND the lack of a survey record did not result in the licensee failing to establish appropriate radiological controls (e.g., access controls, dosimetry and respiratory protection); failing to properly inform workers of the radiation hazard; or failing to adequately control the release of radioactive material from the site.
+Minor if: The required survey was actually performed, AND the lack of a survey record did not result in the licensee failing to establish appropriate radiological controls (e.g., access controls, dosimetry, and respiratory protection); failing to properly inform workers of the radiation hazard; or failing to adequately control the release of radioactive material from the site.

 MTM if: The PD had the potential to lead to a more significant radiation safety concern because of an ineffective radiation program barrier.
 Specifically, the lack of a survey record resulted in the licensee not establishing appropriate radiological controls; not properly informing workers of the radiation hazard; or not adequately controlling the release of radioactive material from the site.